xiaohui-zhangxh/ruby_llm/CONTRIBUTING.md

 - Add inline documentation using YARD comments
 - Keep the README clean and focused on helping new users get started quickly

-## Philosophy

-RubyLLM follows certain design philosophies and conventions.
-Please refer to our [Philosophy Guide](https://rubyllm.com/philosophy) to ensure your contributions align with the project's vision.

 ## Discussions and Issues

 - For questions and discussions, please use [GitHub Discussions](https://github.com/crmne/ruby_llm/discussions)